 IEDA will only award applications with a project delivery entity indicated on the application.
-All non-entitlement subrecipients (cities/counties/tribes) will be required to contract with a council of government or procure an IEDA-approved consultant for project delivery services.
-Under Iowa law, procurement is not required for grant administration if a local government chooses to use their council of government (COG).
-MAPA is the council of government for Pottawattamie County.
-MAPA and SWIPCO are the councils of government for Mills County.
-SWIPCO is the council of government for Harrison and Fremont counties.
+All non-entitlement subrecipients (cities/counties/tribes) apart from the City of Marshalltown will be required to contract with a council of government (Region 6 for Marshall and Tama counties, ECICOG for Benton and Linn counties) or procure an IEDA-approved consultant for project delivery services.
+Entitlement communities (City of Cedar Rapids) and the City of Marshalltown may conduct project delivery in-house, choose to use ECICOG or Region 6, or procure an IEDA-approved consultant.
+Under Iowa law, procurement is not required if a local government chooses to use their council of government (COG).
 COG or consultant staff working with the project will be required to maintain an active IEDA Certified Grant Administrator certification.

-IEDA will award up to \$5,000 per unit in project delivery for Rounds 1 and 2 (\$10,000 per unit for Round 3).
+IEDA will award up to \$5,000 per unit in project delivery.
 The entitlement community, COG, or consultant will provide a lump sum estimate for project delivery in the application for CDBG-DR funding.
 Project delivery must be substantiated by documentation of costs incurred and cannot be duplicated by another federal funding source.
 Project delivery includes but is not limited to:

 - Environmental Review Record documentation, including required publication costs

 - Lien development and filing

 - Mortgage recording

 - Income verification

 - Federal Labor Standards Compliance

 - Section 3 Compliance

-- Davis Bacon (if applicable)

-- Financing/interest incurred for project implementation
+Financing/interest incurred for project implementation